-- External archive media can be set on-line (if a media card is inserted) or off-line in the setup menu. - Set archiving off-line before removing external media to prevent loss of data and possible damage to the media card. - When external archive media contains approximately 250 files, its read/write performance begins to degrade and either of the 'Warning Too Many Files' icons (M or M [color recorders] or (M or M [monochrome recorders]) are displayed.
-Change the media as soon as possible. - When external archive media contains approximately 300 files, its read/write performance becomes too slow, Archiving is stopped automatically and the 'Too Many Files Archiving Stopped' icons (alternating with icon recorders] or alternating with icon (concerned) are displayed.
+- External archive media can be set on-line (if a media card is inserted) or off-line in the setup menu. - Set archiving off-line before removing external media to prevent loss of data and possible damage to the media card. - When external archive media contains approximately 300 files, its read/write performance becomes too slow, Archiving is stopped automatically and the 'Too Many Files Archiving Stopped' icons (alternating with [color recorders] or alternating with [monochrome recorders]) are displayed.
 Change the media immediately to prevent loss of data.